karyma101/handbook/JAVASCRIPT/README.md

   - doAction(function doSomething(){})
 - High Order Functions
  - a function that takes another function as an input, returns a function or does both
+- Factory Functions returns an object

+### Objects
+- Dot/Bracket Notation are used to access the key within an object
+ - Bracket Notation can target keys with space, numbers, symbols.
+Can also pass in variables.

+### Methods
+- functions as object's keys

 ### Hoisting